robiscuits/taxies/report/README.md

 <br/><br/>

 The animation shows a lot more variability over time than the Manhattan animation shows.
-This could be due to a lower population, and thus a lower cab ride frequency, within this borough as compared with Manhattan.However, we do see a noticeable density trend, just like we saw for Manhattan.
-And, what do you know, it’s the wealthier areas like Brooklyn Heights (Northwest) that are generally tipping higher percentages.
-The statistical analysis for this borough returned similar results to that of the Manhattan analysis, we ran another RMANOVA to test differences between neighborhoods when controlling for time.
-The result was highly significant(p=9.07e-40), lending us evidence that neighborhood and tipping percentage are not independent of each other.
+This could be due to a lower population, and lower cab ride frequency, within this borough.
+However, we do see a similar density trend.
+Just like in Manhattan, the wealthier areas, like Brooklyn Heights (Northwest) generally tip higher percentages.
+The statistical analysis for this borough returned similar results to that of the Manhattan analysis.
+We ran another RMANOVA to test differences between neighborhoods when controlling for time.
+The result was highly significant(p=9.07e-40), giving evidence that neighborhood and tipping percentage are not independent of each other.

 ## Conclusion

-We think that that tipping is strongly influenced by both social expectations and disposable income; riders in richer neighborhoods are both expected to and more able to consistently tip better than those in less affluent neighborhoods.
-This idea is backed up by the general invariability of tipping percentages within geometries over time, with the same neighborhoods holding relatively constant in terms of tipping percentage density.
-Another point of interest depicted by these maps are the invariability of tipping percentages within geometries over time.
+After our analysis, we concluded that tipping is strongly influenced by both social expectations and disposable income; riders in richer neighborhoods are both expected to and more able to consistently tip better than those in less affluent neighborhoods.
+This idea is backed up by the general invariability of tipping percentages within geometries over time, as neighborhoods average tipping percentages tend to stay relatively constant.
+Another point of interest depicted by this map is the invariability of tipping percentages within geometries over time.
-This is further evidence for our hypothesis that tipping is strongly influenced by both social expectations and disposable income; riders in richer neighborhoods are both expected to and more able to consistently tip better than those in less affluent neighborhoods.
-Our empirical analysis confirms these claims; we do see evidence of a relationship between neighborhood and tipping, and our general summaries suggest that these differences exist largely between affluent and underpriveleged neighborhoods.
-Finally, we want to take the time to address the fact that this information, if presented to an actual client, might have adverse social consequences for potential passengers in the neighborhoods identified by us as lower-tipping.
-Taxies may direct their efforts away from these neighborhoods, lowering transportation availability in them.
+This is further evidence for our hypothesis; riders in richer neighborhoods are both expected to and more able to consistently tip better than those in less affluent neighborhoods.
+Finally, we want to take the time to address the fact that this information, if presented to an actual client, might have adverse social consequences for potential passengers in the “lower-tipping” neighborhoods.
+Knowing tips are scarce, taxies may direct their efforts away from these neighborhoods to pursue higher tips.